Project management, PM, is an essential part of every project across industries. It’s needed more today than ever before.

 - 6% more companies hired project managers as employees between 2019 and 2020.

-Project Management and Productivity Statistics 2022
+Detailed Project Management Statistics 2023

 How productive are companies with solid project management planning and resources?
 Let’s see how this part of the industry holds up in the data.